pulumi/workshops/aws-getting-started-cicd/README.md

 ### 🎯 Goal

-Attendees will be able to practice configuring the basics of the Pulumi programming model:
+Attendees will be able to configure the basics of the Pulumi programming model:
 * project;
 * program; and
 * stack in Pulumi.